mister-abdurahman/reactnative-documentation/notes.md

 screenOptions props is added for a default props for all screens on the navigator, then individual option stylings take precedence if added

 options prop on individual screens can also recieve a callback to add dynamic style/data to the screen.

+Alternatively, we can also set the options inside the component using navigation.setOptions Its a good practice to put the above in a useLayoutEffect (expo app complains [for max]).

+My convention: So use the navigation and route props if we're directly using it in the screen component but use thier hooks if we're using it in a child component.

+[NB]
+When setting a remote image (uri), we need to set its width and height cos RN doesnt know its dimensions If you need to interact with any of the header options set, just set it inside the component using the navigation.setOptions

+# Drawer Navigation

+Even though material tabs are a bit more specific for android, they can also be used for IOS.
+Bottom Tab works best for both.

+# Nested Navigators

+Create the navigator to be nested with its screens and pass it as a component to the point where we want the extra navigation

+# Managing App Wide State

+React Context & Redux (same as on web)

+# Form

+do not use autocorrect on email and similaer inputs

+# Types:

+check out sanni "awesome project" on github for type pattern.